Bailador/Bailador/README.md

   * anything that is `defined`

     If anything defined is returned this will be the content of the response as long as you don't have rendered something in the callable of the route.
+If an `IO::Path` gets returned it automatically guesses its content type based on the filename extentions and renders the content of the file.

 Using `self.render` will turn off auto rendering.

 #### Bailador::Route::StaticFile